MicamDK/USB2Amiga/README.md

   these keys.
 It looks like the protocol used - USB HID boot - does not support multimedia keys.
 So only switching to a different protocol forcing a full rewrite of the library might make this possible.

+* Dos it support other than English keyboard layout chars? \
+  Yes.
+Tested with Scandinavian keyboard layout and works fine, others should to.

 ------------------------------------------------------------------------------